How to Wash Wool Fleece by Hand

 - Wash twice, Rinse as many times as necessary to get the water clear

-Now lets look at these principles more closely and I’ll explain the reason behind each principle.
+Now, let’s look at these principles more closely and I’ll explain the reason behind each principle.
 Once you understand the reason behind each basic principle I’ll show you how I apply this to my own wool washing.

 Wool’s Proclivity to Felt

-While not all wool will felt, most lustre wools and many of the fine wools will felt easily.
+While not all wool will felt, most lustre wools and many of the fine wools will felt easy.
 This is an important value for the felt maker.
 You can test the fleece you are going to wash for its proclivity to felt by grabbing a few locks, wetting your hands and adding soap and rolling the fleece into a ball.
-If it refuses to felt, no matter how much you abuse it in this manner, your fleece should be used in a application where felting isn’t necessary.
+If it refuses to felt, no matter how much you abuse it in this manner, your fleece should be used in an application where felting isn’t necessary.
 It will also be easier to wash.
 Most wool fleeces will felt.

 Felt makers use these qualities to their advantage by shocking the wool with drastic changes in temperature, and by agitating and manipulating the wool.
 So to avoid felting when washing wool you will need to avoid temperature shocking or rough handling of the wool, while the fleece is wet.